-They can be changed and in fact are not binding at all (on the survivor).
-A subsequent change to the terms of a mirror Will cannot be relied on then to found a Will contest or Will dispute claim although it might serve to reinforce extraneous evidence that a promise had been made by one of two testators who had prepared mirror Wills, to maintain the mirrored terms until his/her own death (not to change the terms of his/her mirror Will).
+They can be changed and in fact, are not binding at all (on the survivor).
+A subsequent change to the terms of a mirror Will cannot be relied on then to find a Will contest or Will dispute claim although it might serve to reinforce extraneous evidence that a promise had been made by one of two testators who had prepared mirror Wills, to maintain the mirrored terms until his/her own death (not to change the terms of his/her mirror Will).

-In contrast Mutual Wills which like mirror Wills copy or reflect the terms of another Will, whilst they can be changed, remain enforceable notwithstanding.
-This means that the beneficiary of a so-called Mutual Will which is subsequently changed, can enforce the terms of the earlier Mutual Will which had been in his/her favour.
+In contrast, Mutual Wills which like mirror Wills copy or reflect the terms of another Will, whilst they can be changed, remain enforceable notwithstanding.
+This means that the beneficiary of a so-called Mutual Will which is subsequently changed can enforce the terms of the earlier Mutual Will which had been in his/her favour.

 So what has to be done to create a Mutual Will?

 There is some very useful analysis by HHJ Matthews in Legg and another v Burton and others EWHC 2088 (Ch):